roberrera/competitive-and-user-research-lab/readme.md

 > Instructor note: Instructor should walk around the classroom to check in on people’s research plans.

-- Also, write a script for your final project topic that answers the following:
+- Also, write a script for your project topic that answers the following:

   - What can you ask about that will help you get at those research goals?
   - Write a list of topics you want to ask about.
 Then, write questions that correspond to each of those topics.